ekxide/iceoryx2-book/source/getting-started/wiring-a-robot-brain/index.rst

 Wiring a Robot Brain
 ====================

+.. admonition:: Learning Objectives

+   This series of articles will show your how to utilize various feature of ``iceoryx2`` to bring up a non-trivial system.

 Meet Larry, our imaginary robot.
 Larry’s got an ultrasonic sensor, a camera, and enough algorithms to find his way from A to B without hitting a wall.
 The catch?
 Those algorithms and sensors are already built, but they live in different